HELP · METRICS

 Read it as a ranking instrument, not a promise.
 A customer at 0.72 is more likely to come back than one at 0.31; neither number is a guarantee about any single person.

-Across the stores we have measured, a meaningful share of lapsed customers come back on their own — roughly 2.7% in a given window — with no message sent at all.
+In our own backtests, a meaningful share of lapsed customers come back on their own — ~2.7% in a given window — with no message sent at all.

 The date range, not a single day, in which a customer is expected to order again — derived from their own cadence and the product's replenishment pattern.